 Cindy Lea knows all too well how ADHD affects the entire family.
-"I had ADHD, and I kind of drove my siblings nuts," says Lea, who's a licensed marriage and family therapist in Burnsville, MN.
+"I had Attention-Deficit Hyperactivity Disorder (ADHD), and I kind of drove my siblings nuts," says Lea, who's a licensed marriage and family therapist in Burnsville, MN.
 "My sister and I shared a bathroom, and I'd be chitchatting non-stop and she'd be like, just shut up!
 We can be very annoying.
-We’re just being our overly energetic selves, but it annoys the hell out of others," says Lea, who now specializes in helping families that have a child with ADHD (attention-deficit hyperactivity disorder) in the mix.
+We’re just being our overly energetic selves, but it annoys the hell out of others," says Lea, who now specializes in helping families that have a child with ADHD in the mix.

 Kids with ADHD demand attention—lots of attention.
 Not surprisingly, that often leaves siblings feeling overlooked, says Marit Appeldoorn, L.C.S.W., a Minneapolis-based child and family therapist specializing in ADHD.

 "With ADHD, we see a lot of typical sibling dynamics—but at a high-octane level," Appeldorn says.
 That not only makes keeping the peace hard, but it also can interfere with sibs' ability to form strong bonds.
 It's not impossible though, which is why we went to the experts to find solutions to some of the most common ADHD-family dilemmas.

 Q: When my kid with ADHD routinely gets all the attention, how do I help my other children feel equally loved?